HMS Medusa (1801): Service history

 On 2 August 1801 Lord Nelson hoisted his flag aboard Medusa at Deal and crossed the channel in order to observe the French invasion fleet at Boulogne.
 He ordered an attack by bomb vessels on the 4th, followed by an attempt to board and cut out the enemy flotilla on the night of the 15th.

 The British were organised into four boat divisions under the command of Captains Philip Somerville, Isaac Cotgrave, Robert Jones and Nelson's aide-de-camp Edward T. Parker, supported by howitzer boats commanded by Captain John Conn.
 The darkness of the night and a powerful tide meant that the boats arrived separately rather than together, and Jones' division missed the action completely.
 The French were well-prepared, and the attackers were met by heavy fire from the ships and from shore.
-Medusas boats attempted to board a large brig, but they were frustrated by nets stretched around the bulwarks.
 Medusa suffered 55 casualties, the most of any ship.
-Midshipmen William Gore and William Bristow, 14 seamen and 4 marines were killed, and Captain Parker, Lieutenants Charles Pelley and Frederick Langford, the Master William Kirby, Midshipman the Hon.
-Anthony Maitland, 24 seamen and 6 marines were wounded.

 During the Peace of Amiens, between October 1801 and February 1802, Medusa was employed in suppressing smuggling in the English Channel, patrolling the south coast between Start Point and the Isle of Wight.
-She was then ordered to the Mediterranean Sea, where she visited Spanish and French ports and escorted King Ferdinand IV from Palermo to Naples.
-Early in 1803 Medusa was at Constantinople, having carried the British ambassador, William Drummond, from Naples.
-There Gore learned of the imminent renewal of hostilities, so hurried to join the squadron of Sir Richard Bickerton in blockading the French naval base at Toulon.
+Gore learned of the imminent renewal of hostilities, so hurried to join the squadron of Sir Richard Bickerton in blockading the French naval base at Toulon.
 When Nelson arrived to take command in July, four sloops and four frigates, including Medusa, were sent to patrol off Gibraltar.

 On 8 December 1803 Medusa attacked two French felucca-rigged privateers in the Strait.
 The first, Esperance, armed with two 12 and two 6-pounder guns, was captured, while the other, Sorcier, was pursued until she ran aground and was wrecked near Cabrita Point, 9 miles south-west of Marbella.
 Soon afterwards Medusa chased another French privateer schooner so close to Cadiz, that her shot went into the town.

 On 9 January 1804 she captured the Spanish ship Nostra Senora del Rosario.

 In the action of 5 October 1804 Medusa, along with the frigates Indefatigable, Amphion and Lively engaged four Spanish frigates en route to Cadiz with silver and gold from South America.
 Captain Graham Moore of Indefatigable made a perfunctory attempt to persuade the Spanish ships to allow themselves to be detained, which they naturally declined.
 In the short battle that followed the Spanish frigate Mercedes blew up, and the remaining three; Fama, Medea and Clara, were captured.